TetsuGuy/foodAsNumber/README.md

 There are (thankfully) many unprocessed products, like fruit and vegetables.
 I doubt it would be a good solution to put another NuCo sticker on each of them.
 Maybe a simple database of those foods could be integrated into products like calorie counter apps or the mentioned NuCo Scale.
 Or if you are shopping, the supermarket can put a NuCo above the apple crate to scan or take a pic of.

+#### Why not use other technology like image-recognition?

+The reason i stuck to QR-Codes is that they are in this case self-contained pieces of information.
+That means everything i need is the QR-Code and a small decoder that creates a nutritional chart from it.
+Image Recognition is constantly evolving and there would probably be a need to transfer the image to a server for analysis.
+I want the whole system to work offline.
+Then there are NFC tags which work, but im sure that printing on a surface is easier and more environmentally friendly than producing a plastic chip to glue somewhere.